npm/cli/workspaces/arborist/test/fixtures/README.md

 `@isaacs/...` scope, but when used in tests, they should always be fetched from the mock registry.

+Any test running `test/fixtures/` should be placed in `test/serial/` to ensure it is not run in parallel since in `test/fixtures/` are directories that will have `new Arborist({ path: fixturePath })` run on them.
+If two tests are operating on the same fixture it can create race conditions and flaky tests.

+In the future `test/fixtures/` could be setup to copy the fixture to `t.testdir` and run it from there and then it would be safe to run all tests in parallel.

 ### Symbolic Links

 Several of these project folder examples involve symbolic links.
-The symlinks are created the first time `test/fixtures/index.js` is loaded, and are all ignored in the `.gitignore` file.
+The symlinks are created by running `require('./fixtures/index.js').setup(t)` which will setup the fixtures and tear them down when the `t` tap test is finished.
+The symlinks all ignored in the `.gitignore` file.

 To create all the symlinks and add them to the `.gitignore` file
 automatically:

 ```
-node test/fixtures/index.js
+node test/fixtures/index.js setup
 ```

 To remove them all: